RosanaFSS/JIRA/README.md

-# JIRA Software
+# My JIRA journey

-### JIRA is a software used to help manage and deliver projects.
+### JIRA Software is used to help manage and deliver projects.
 <br />

 #### If he knew JIRA before he wouldn´t be working like this ...